WeblateOrg/weblate/docs/admin/backup.rst

    Only PostgreSQL database is included in the automated backups.
 Other database engines have to be backed up manually.
-You are recommended to migrate to PostgreSQL as that will be the only supported database in the 4.0 release.
-See :ref:`database-migration`.
+You are recommended to migrate to PostgreSQL, see :ref:`database-setup` and :ref:`database-migration`.

 .. image:: /images/backups.png